-In developed countries 1-2% of the population will experience a chronic wound during their lifetime.
-Often disguised as a comorbid condition, chronic wounds represent a silent epidemic that affects a large fraction of the world population.
+Chronic wounds affect approximately 1-2 % of the general population in developed countries with different healing outcomes based on the wound size and etiology of the wound.
+Often disguised as a comorbid condition, chronic wounds represent a silent epidemic that affect a large fraction of the world’s population.

 The expected global value of the chronic wound care market by 2027 is 16,36 billion USD.
 Increasing costs of health care, an aging population, recognition of difficult-to-treat infection threats such as biofilms, and the continued threat of diabetes and obesity worldwide make chronic wounds a substantial clinical, social, and economic challenge.

 A biofilm is present in 78 % of all wounds.
 This is a thin layer of glycoproteic material from actively replicating bacteria that adheres to the lesion and results in recurring infections, preventing the wound from healing.

 Globally, millions of people suffer from chronic wounds.
 Patients face devastating consequences such as experience severe pain and distress, reduced mobility, and a sense of isolation.
 Also societies and public healthcare systems are challenged by rising costs due to the increasing number of patients and a lack of effective treatment solutions.